Functional Nutrition for Chronic Pain

 - Become a recognized expert and trusted authority in your industry

-Most important, you’ll acquire the knowledge you need to serve a growing patient population in need of clinicians who embrace a more functional, integrative approach to pain care.
+Most importantly, you’ll acquire the knowledge you need to serve a growing patient population in need of clinicians who embrace a more functional, integrative approach to pain care.

 WHAT PEOPLE ARE SAYING